tunnellm/MGCM_Public/README.md

 `Emulator_Utils/Emulate.py` trains the emulator and performs the emulator over a selection.
 Python Dependencies: sklearn, numba, h5py, and numpy.

-The `Figures/Utils` directory contains two files that test and plot the results found in the paper.
+The `Figures/Utils` directory contains four files that test and plot the results found in the paper.

+`Figures/Utils/forward_error_table.py` outputs the data that was used to create Table1.

+`Figures/Utils/PlotRelativeError.py` plots the forward error graph that was used in the paper.

 `Figures/Utils/BWE_Combined.py` creates the combined backward error analysis plots.
 Python Dependencies: matplotlib, numpy, h5py, and sklearn.